oktadev/okta-blog/_source/_posts/2019-06-20-spring-preauthorize.md

 {% img blog/spring-preauthorize/okta-login.png alt:"Okta Login Screen" width:"600" %}{: .center-image }

-Log in with your Okta credentials and you're authenticated!
+Log in with your Okta credentials, and you're authenticated!

 ## Inspect the OAuth 2.0 User Attributes